gauravacad/VSD-NGSPICE-WEEK/Part-1: MOSFET Behavior & Id vs. Vds Characteristics/readme.md

 ---

-- After certain we dont have majority carrier and then What happens ?
+- After certain we don't have majority carrier and then What will happen?
-- The gate potential forms a strong magnet and it attracts from nearby area heavily doped `n+` source region
+- The gate potential forms a strong magnet and it will attract from nearby area heavily doped `n+` source region.
 - It increase the channel width.
 The gap is covered with  between source to Drain which was initally had High resistance.
 - Positive V-SB (Source to Body) Additional reverse Bias to this Pn will additional increase the channel width.